1. What are Virtual Team Icebreakers?

 After about two minutes, everyone has to switch their cameras back on.
 The first person who finds the most items moved will win.

-This emoji game requires you to express what you are feeling with an emoji.
+This ice breaker for hybrid meeting game requires you to express what you are feeling with an emoji.
 It acts as one of the best ice breakers for hybrid meetings as it is simple to play.
 All the participants need to do is answer the question with the help of an emoji.
 It is a simple inclusive game.

 Another great addition to the list of ice breakers for hybrid meetings is to draw your mood.
 Instead of the usual stoic answers of “I’m good”, you can let people creatively express themselves through drawings.